Bílina

-Bílina (/cs/; Bilin) is a town in Teplice District in the Ústí nad Labem Region of the Czech Republic.
+Bílina (/cs/; Bilin) is a spa town in Teplice District in the Ústí nad Labem Region of the Czech Republic.
 It has about 14,000 inhabitants.
+The town is located on the Bílina River, on the border between the Most Basin and Central Bohemian Uplands.

-It is known for its spas and as a source of the strongly mineralized water, Bílinská kyselka.
+Bílina was founded in the 10th century and became a town in the second half od the 13th century.
+It is known for the strongly mineralised water Bílinská kyselka.
 The historic town centre is well preserved and is protected as an urban monument zone.